The team at Research Consulting come from a variety of backgrounds, allowing us to offer a broad spectrum of services to

 Having studied and researched in Italy, the United States, and the United Kingdom, I am familiar with different research environments.
 My background allows me to deal confidently with the technical and technological aspects of our consultancy work.
 In addition, I am an experienced programmer and I am in charge of making our internal management system more automated and efficient.

-At Research Consulting, my areas of focus are Research Data Management practices, Open Access repositories, and Text and Data Mining policies.
+At Research Consulting, my areas of focus are Research Data Management practices, Open Access and Knowledge Exchange.
 I have been working for UK institutions and charities, looking at the management of research outputs along with their dissemination and use/re-use in a wide range of sectors, ranging from STEM disciplines to humanities.

 I am a member of the Research Data Alliance and of the Social Research Association.

 Since May 2016, as a consultant, I have been assisting Research Consulting with their in house finance and administrative work and officially became their part time Office Manager in September 2016.
 In July 2017, I left self-employment behind and became the part time Financial Controller at Research Consulting.